Networking

 What is networking & why does it matter?

-Networking is the process of meeting people and developing professional relationships with people who may have mutually beneficial information, projects, opportunities, and connections in a relevant professional, industry, or field.
+Networking is the process of developing connections with people who may have mutually beneficial information, projects, opportunities, and connections within a relevant professional, industry, or field.

 Many of the most successful people in the world are actively networking with many people everyday – through direct contact and social media platforms.